Agent Forwarding

 Client¶

-Defining an alias makes this more easily usable:
+Defining two similar aliases makes this more easily usable:

 .
 Example: